outdreamer/build-a-cure-1/docs/variable_physics.md

     - the ways that a set of variables accrete into output variables can be described by a set of possible paths between i/o

+      - the way that a set of attributes accrete into one output attribute (type) follows similar patterns outside of neural nets

       - the position of variables can be predicted & their likely interactions from this position

         - "identifying features will be in a similar direction as sensing features" is a prediction about variable position (identifying features & sensing features) based on the i/o attributes of 'relevance', 'alignment', 'distance', and 'difference'